IWWG Writing Circles

 If you have a writing circle you would like to facilitate through the IWWG, please email Kelsey@iwwg.org with your interests (genre, geography, etc) and we will begin to set those up for you.

 Facilitated Writing Circles

 Marj Hahne is a freelance editor, writer, and writing teacher, and a 2015 MFA graduate from the Rainier Writing Workshop, with a concentration in poetry.
 She has performed and taught at over 100 venues around the country, as well as been featured on public radio and television programs.
 Her poems have appeared in literary journals, anthologies, art exhibits, and dance performances.
-Committed to making poetry hospitable for everyone, she launched a YouTube channel featuring videos in which she reads poems to dogs (BARK & BARD) and pairs poems with craft beers (MASH), craft spirits (DISTILL), and coffee (PO-JOE).
+Committed to making poetry hospitable for everyone, she launched a YouTube channel featuring videos in which she reads poems to dogs and pairs poems with craft beers, craft spirits, and coffees.